docsforadobe/premiere-scripting-guide/docs/application/application.md

 **Description**

-Specifies the path to be used for one of Premiere Pro’s scratch disk paths.
+Specifies the path to be used for one of Premiere Pro's scratch disk paths.

 **Parameters**